Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

+The procedure for translating knot Floer complexes to type $D$ modules given by Theorem~\ref{thm:HFKtoHFD} is illustrated in Figure~\ref{fig:HFKtoHFD}, with one proviso: to keep the pictures small, we have illustrated type $D$ modules with framing parameter $n=2\tau(K)$, for which one needs to refer to Theorem~\ref{thm:HFKtoHFDframed}.

 It is interesting to note that the above construction of $\CFDa$ uses only the vertical and horizontal arrows, while $\CFKm$ in general can contain diagonal arrows.
 In concrete terms, the vertical arrows correspond to counting holomorphic disks~$\phi$ with $n_{w}(\phi)=0$, while horizontal ones correspond to counts of holomorphic disks with $n_z(\phi)=0$.
-In general, $\CFKm(K)$ might also contain ``diagonal'' arrows.
-(An example is the knot $9_{41}$ \cite[Proposition 6.6]{OS04:Knots}.)
-These arrows may affect the filtered chain homotopy type of $\CFKm$, but they do not affect the associated type $D$ module.
+Diagonal arrows come from disks crossing both $z$ and $w$.